 The ADC's historic main activity issuing tax-exempt debt is a year-to-year proposition and has shown to be inconsistent over time.
-No projects were approved in 2023, but there were a number of SOFRA reissuances.
+No projects were approved in 2024, only a few bond modifications.

-It is unclear how the increased interest rates and slowing national economy will affect activity in 2024.
+Interest rates remain high due to economic conditions, and it is unclear if there will be much relief in 2025.
 Usually when interest rates are low, an existing bond is refinanced with additional capital expenditure.
-Based on future forecasting, it is not likely that existing borrowers will refinance or incur new debt at currently high rates.
+It is not likely that existing borrowers will refinance or incur new debt at currently high rates.

 Finding additional uses for the ADC is ongoing with prospects for using its powers centered on Town initiatives for redeveloping properties such as the Boulevard Mall.
-It is possible that the ADC will hold property once eminent domain proceedings of Boulevard Mall properties are complete and resell those properties to private interests through a request for proposal.
+It is anticipated that the ADC will hold property once eminent domain proceedings of Boulevard Mall properties are complete and resell those properties to private interests through a request for proposals.
+There are one, maybe two additional projects being considered by the ADC related to land disposition, both of which would lead to additional capital resources and activity.

 Other activities, such as partnering with the Town's Community Development Department on façade or other programs are ongoing discussions and possibilities for future program offerings.